 Actually, your options don’t limit to Drive Uploader or Speed Uploader only.
 There are lots of other tools available on the market.
 We’ve covered the most popular ones in our post on Uploading to Google Drive.
 But you’re free to check them up by yourself (and supplement this list with your own variants).

 - Rclone is a frequent recommendation of Reddit users.
-This is a command-line program to manage your files on cloud storage, including syncing & uploading data.
-Rclone can upload chunks of data simultaneously, and this is how it’ll improve your upload speed.
+This is a command-line program to manage your large files on cloud storage, including syncing & uploading data.
+Rclone can upload chunks of data simultaneously, and this is how it’ll improve your Google Drive upload speed.

 - Backup & Sync is a good addition to your Google Drive to create automatic backups.
 It’s a desktop app that connects a folder on your computer to Google Drive.
 And once you place files there, they get uploaded to your Google Drive automatically.
 The tool works in the background too, which will save you lots of time in the future.